Carancho

-Carancho is a 2010 crime film directed by Pablo Trapero and starring Ricardo Darín and Martina Gusmán.
+Carancho is a 2010 crime drama film directed by Pablo Trapero and starring Ricardo Darín and Martina Gusmán.
 A co-production between Argentina, Chile, Spain, France and South Korea, the film was entered into the Un Certain Regard section of the 2010 Cannes Film Festival.
 The film was selected as the Argentine entry for the Best Foreign Language Film at the 83rd Academy Awards, but it did not make the final shortlist.

-Plot
+Plot synopsis

-Sosa is a lawyer recently expelled from the bar association who works as an ambulance chaser - known as "carancho" in Argentina - touring the emergency departments of the public hospitals and the police stations, in search of potential clients for his barely-legal law firm.
-One night he meets Luján, a young doctor recently arrived from the provinces trying to get an internship as a surgeon.
+Sosa is a lawyer recently expelled from the bar association who works as an ambulance chaser —known as "carancho" in Argentina—, touring the emergency departments of the public hospitals and the police stations in search of potential clients for his barely-legal law firm.
+One night at a hospital he meets Luján, a young woman and doctor recently arrived from the provinces who is trying to get an internship as a surgeon.
 The two start a romantic relationship that is threatened when Sosa breaks his association with his corrupt boss.
-When Sosa is about to get back his attorney registration (and while making amends for his bad deeds) he and Luján are attacked by former partners of the firm, initiating an escalation of violence.
+When Sosa is about to get back his attorney registration (and while making amends for his bad deeds) he and Luján are attacked by former partners of the law firm, initiating an escalation of violence.